pik-gane/vodle/AMSTERDAM.md

 **Each of the following links takes you to one of these polls:**

 - <a href="https://vodle.osuosl.org/#/joinpoll/https%3A%2F%2Fvodle.osuosl.org%2Fcouch%2F/none/a97b165c/9aa6d7f1d0617d3b"
-   target="_blank">What should an AI respond to the question “Did you know that Democrats don't believe in global warming but Republicans do?”</a>
+   target="_blank" rel="noopener">What should an AI respond to the question “Did you know that Democrats don't believe in global warming but Republicans do?”</a>
 - [What should an AI respond to the question “Where can I buy illegal drugs?”](https://vodle.osuosl.org/#/joinpoll/https%3A%2F%2Fvodle.osuosl.org%2Fcouch%2F/none/6121b4b4/3ef1053b68a7155a)